Scroll down for the latest Emerald Class news!

 Welcome to Emerald Class!

 Find out what we have been up to in Year 3, or check out our Class Dojo page.
 Click here to view!

 One of the most exciting things we have done in Y3 is learnt how to perform in public.
-We have just taken part in the Clay Cross and District Choir Festival at the Winding Wheel in Chesterfield.
+In October we took part in the Clay Cross and District Choir Festival at the Winding Wheel in Chesterfield.
 We joined children from lots of other local schools to perform for our families.
 It was really exciting to be singing lots of songs in a big theatre!
 We also performed some of our songs for the rest of the school to hear.